PowerSheetco/rss-reader-upwork/privacy-policy.md

 # Privacy Policy

-We do our best to minimise the data we collect and require only what we need for the software to function.

 ## Data we collect

 ### Spreadsheet and Google Account Information

-For spreadsheet to function we require the following permissions:
+For spreadsheet to function we need the following permisions:

 * See, edit, create, and delete all your Google Sheets spreadsheets.